wineslab/colosseum-near-rt-ric/README.md

 After the near-real-time RIC has successfully started, the DU connected to it, and the xApp has been properly configured and started (see "Quick start" section above):
 - Enter the xApp docker container (named `sample-xapp-24` by default): `docker exec -it sample-xapp-24`
 - Move to the `/home/sample-xapp` directory inside the Docker container: `cd /home/sample-xapp`
 - Run the xApp logic: `./run_xapp.sh`.
-This script will open a socket between the sample Python script in the `sample-xapp` directory (which by defaults prints the data received from the RAN node) and the base station connector of the `xapp-bs-connector` directory, which performs ASN.1 encoding and decoding of E2AP messages.
+This script will open a socket between the sample Python script in the `sample-xapp` directory (which by defaults prints the data received from the RAN node) and the service model connector of the `xapp-sm-connector` directory, which performs ASN.1 encoding and decoding of E2AP messages.
 Then, the xApp will subscribe to the RAN node specified at container startup time through the gNB ID, and receive a RIC Indication Message with a data report from the RAN node with the periodicity of 250 ms.